-“Who's Adrian ?
-You're kidnapper ?
+“Who's this Adrian ?
+Your kidnapper ?
 The creep !
 I bet you he's trying to sell you to some pimp !
-Get out of there, fast !
+Get out of there fast !
 I'll find you, I'm in South Carolina.
-I can get to you in four days,” I say.
+I can get to you in four days,” I exclaim.

 I feel like someone's ripping me to shreds.

 “Are you pregnant sis ?
 Did he rape you ?
-I can help you, you could get an abortion.
-Leah you can stay with me.
-We don't need mom or dad.”
+Leah, you can stay with me.
+We don't need Mom or Dad.”

 “What's he done to you ?”

 Why is she so scared ?
 Is he holding a gun to her head at this instant ?